By Greg Ball, President of BMI

 More and more companies are coming to realize that web video is good for more than just cute videos of puppies and kittens, or teenagers getting pranked.

 Any shoot has many elements, and all of them, from the location to the subject matter, to the approach, are going to affect the kind and amount of equipment required.
 Examining these elements at length, in the pre-production phase, will not only help you to determine the right gear but will save you a lot of headaches come shoot day.

 Some videographers and directors may like the spontaneity of shooting on the fly.
 But others like to plan in advance.
 They do it with meticulous detail, panning, or “blocking” each shot, determining his or her camera angles, and lighting requirements during a “location scout.”

 Regardless of the number of cameras, and other gear you determine you need, the gear and necessary crew are going to cost money.
 Better to plan in advance, before they are on set, and on the clock!

 Determining Your Equipment Needs

-- When time is limited – Lets say your CEO only has a short amount of time available for your video.
+- When time is limited – Let's say your CEO only has a short amount of time available for your video.
 Having two cameras available allows for shooting his presentation as a wide and tight shot.
-This way, if he stumbles on his words, you can just have him continue on and during the editing, you can cut from the tight shot to the wider shot, removing the stumble.
+This way, if he stumbles on his words, you can just have him continue on.
+Then during the editing, you can cut from the tight shot to the wider shot, removing the stumble.
 It will definitely save time, and your CEO will be thrilled.